BelinaJaroslav/HCI_2025/README.md

 * [Zadání 06](./Markdown/LAB06.md)
   * [ ] refactor ☺
-  * [ ] check for OpenGL debug extension (if you succeeded to open GL context version 4.6 in last Lab, it should be present)
+  * [ ] check for OpenGL debug extension (if you succeeded to open GL context version 4.6, it should be present)
   * [ ] create debug callback (copy from lecture)
-  * [ ] activate debug output.
-If it is too noisy, use filter to suppress notifications, etc.
+  * [ ] activate debug output; if it is too noisy, use filter to suppress notifications, etc.
   * [ ] create and register GLFW error callback to handle errors during library initialization
   * [ ] add proper error and quit handling (in C++ use exceptions)
   * [ ] create and register additional callbacks
   * [ ] use callbacks and/or running time from `glfwGetTime()` to change triangle color by changing values in line
-  * [ ] you can set color that is used to clear canvas – backgound color; use other callbacks and following command to do that
+  * [ ] you can set color that is used to clear canvas – backgound color; use some other callbacks
   * [ ] VSYNC: key callback to toggle, load initial vsync on/off value from JSON
   * [ ] Hide window during initialization
   * [ ] RMB to enable/disable "mouselook" ?